How to Choose a Grow Light

 - T5 Grow Lights: No more than 12”

-We’ve covered a lot of high-quality products in this buyer’s guide to the best grow lights.
+We’ve covered a lot of high-quality products in this buyer’s guide to grow lights.
 We can’t say which is best since it all depends on your specific needs as a grower, and the needs of your plants.

 Before choosing one, just be sure to consider everything from plant counts and energy efficiency to light intensity and emitted color spectrum.